-Table 6-4 Manual System Backup Procedu
+Table 6-4 Manual System Backup Proced

 Step System prompt Action 1 Do you want long dialogue [Y]?
-IF yes, THEN enter Y and pre ELSE press [Return]. ess Return, 2 Do you want to run an existing backup [Y]?
+IF yes, THEN enter Y and press Return, ELSE press Return.
+2 Do you want to run an existing backup [Y]?
 IF THEN You want to run an existing backup.
 Enter Y and go to Step 3.
 You want to create a new backup file.
 Enter N and go to Step 4.

 Step System prompt Action 3 Existing backup name [List]: IF you THEN Do not know the name of the backup file Press ? or Return.
 Result: The software displays the list of existing system backups and returns you to Step 2.
 Know the name of the existing backup Enter the name of the existing backup file and press Return.
 Result: The software queues the existing backup and returns you to the main menu.
-4 Backup name Enter the backup nam menu.
-4 Backup name [SPECIAL]: Enter the backup nam Character limit: menu.
+4 Backup name [SPECIAL]: Enter the backup nam menu.
 4 Character limit: menu.
-4 Character limit: The backup name mus Backup name format: menu. ne. st be 15 characters or less.
-4 Character limit: The backup name mus Backup name format: menu. ne. st be 15 characters or less.
+4 Character limit: The backup name mus menu.
+4 Character limit: The backup name mus Backup name format: menu.
 4 Character limit: The backup name mus Backup name format: The format for the bac menu. ne. st be 15 characters or less.
-4 Character limit: The backup name mus Backup name format: The format for the backup name. menu. ne. st be 15 characters or less. ckup name consists of the user name plu 4 Character limit: The backup name mus Backup name format: The format for the backup name.
-IF you want to Use the default file menu. me 4 Character limit: The backup name must Backup name format: The format for the backup name.
-IF you want to Use the default file (SPECIAL) Create a new backup menu. ne. st be 15 characters or less. ckup name consists of the user name plu THEN Press Return and go to Step 6.
+4 Character limit: The backup name mus Backup name format: The format for the bac the backup name. menu. ne. st be 15 characters or less. ckup name consists of the user name plu 4 Character limit: The backup name muss Backup name format: The format for the backup name.
+IF you want to Use the default file menu. menu. e. st be 15 characters or less. ckup name consists of the user name plu THEN

 Step System prompt Action 5 What files are to be backed up [<cr>=Done]?</cr> Enter the file names you want Required: You must specify the disk, dire Example: DUA0:[SMITH].; IF you want to enter more file specification, THEN press Return once.
 Result: The software prompts you for Press Return twice when you files. ectory and file specification. e than one disk, directory of each file name.
 6 How often to display progress [No Display]?
 IF you Do not want a display (default) THEN Press Return.
 Want an operator request displayed indicating the progress of the backup Enter the number (in number of files processed) indicating how often to display the message and press Return.
-7 Qualifiers for VMS Backup command?
-Required: You must enter a VMS Backup qu IF You do not know the VMS Backup command qualifier you want to use.
-THEN Press ? for suggested qualifiers.
+7 Qualifiers for VMS Backup Required: You must enter a VMS Backup qu alifier to continue. command?
+IF THEN You do not know the VMS Backup command qualifier you want to use.
+Press ? for suggested qualifiers.
 You know the VMS Backup command qualifier you want to use.
 Enter the VMS Backup qualifier.

-Step System prompt Action 8 Privileges required Enter the privileges required to p perform the backup.
+Step System prompt Action 8 Privileges required Enter the privileges required to perform the backup.
 [BYPASS] IF THEN You specify either the /IMAGE, /FAST, or /RECORD qualifier.
 Enter BYPASS and press Return.
 Required: BYPASS is required to use these qualifiers.
 You require more than one privilege.
 Separate them with commas.